AlexanderPease/AlexanderPease.github.io/docs/index.markdown

 I started my career on the [Union Square Ventures](usv.com) investment team, leading research in blockchain and digital healthcare spaces.

+I read 1/3 sci-fi, 1/3 novels, and 1/3 non-fiction.
 As a lifelong classical pianist, I grew up studying at Tanglewood and the Shanghai Conservatory of Music.
 I have (briefly) performed at Carnegie Hall.
 For the past few years I've been studying jazz improvisation.
 I was a (mediocre) D1 athlete, specifically a long jumper who walked on to the Princeton track team.
 Now I play soccer and boulder for fun.
 Most importantly, I'm the proud dog dad of a mini bernedoodle named Lua.

-![The only thing on this website that matters](/assets/lua_highline.jpeg) *Caption: The only thing on this website that matters*
+![The only thing on this website that matters](/assets/lua_highline.jpeg) *Caption: The only thing important thing on this website.*